Further facts

-David Chalmers lists a number of other types of candidates for further facts.
+David Chalmers lists some other candidates for further facts.
 One is facts about conscious experience.
-For example, it is difficult to see how it follows from the physical facts what it is like to experience seeing red; indeed, inverted spectrum scenarios, where we imagine that experiences of colors are swapped without anything else changing, might suggest that things could have been different without the physical facts changing.
-Another candidate for a further fact is the fact (as most philosophers consider it to be) that there is any conscious experience at all, rather than everyone being a philosophical zombie as claimed by a minority of philosophers.
-Christopher Hill and Brian Mclaughlin have argued against the idea that facts about consciousness are further facts, disputing the logical possibility of a world physically identical to ours in which the facts about consciousness are different.
+For example, it is difficult to see how it follows from the physical facts what it is like to experience seeing red; indeed, inverted spectrum scenarios, where we imagine that experiences of colors are swapped without anything else changing, suggest that the experience of red-seeing could have been a different one without the physical facts changing.
+Another candidate for a further fact is that there is any conscious experience at all, rather than everyone being a philosophical zombie.
+(Christopher Hill and Brian Mclaughlin argued against the idea that facts about consciousness are further facts, disputing the logical possibility of a world physically identical to ours in which the facts about consciousness are different.)

-Chalmers also considers facts about indexicality.
+Chalmers also considers indexicality.
 He cites the fact that "I am David Chalmers", noting that its significance seems to go beyond the tautology that David Chalmers is David Chalmers.
 (See also Caspar Hare's egocentric presentism and Benj Hellie's vertiginous question.)
 Similarly, in the philosophy of time, what date and time it is now might be considered a candidate for a further fact, in the sense that a being that knows everything about the full four-dimensional block of spacetime would still not know what time it is now.
 (See also the A-theory and the B-theory of time.)

-A final type of fact that Chalmers considers is that of negative facts.
-For example, consider the following statement: there do not exist nonphysical angels.
+Chalmers also considers negative facts.
+For example, a statement like "there do not exist nonphysical angels."
 If in fact true, it does not seem that this logically follows from any of the physical facts by themselves; but, he argues, it would follow if one added a "That is all" statement at the end of the list of all the physical facts.

+Vincent Conitzer has devised a number of thought experiments involving the detection of further facts.
+He imagines a sequence of hypothetical realities where further facts exist, but where the different realities exist along a spectrum of how difficult it is for observers within each reality to conclude that further facts must exist.
+On one end of the spectrum is a reality where the observer can easily conclude that further facts exist.
+On the other end is our reality, where the existence of further facts is more ambiguous.
+Conitzer argues that it is unclear where along the sequence it stops becoming trivial to prove that further facts must exist.